tahoe-lafs/magic-folder/docs/index.rst

 ..
 Please view a nicely formatted version of this documentation at https://magic-folder.readthedocs.io/en/latest/

-Magic Folder synchronizes local directories on two or more clients.
-It uses a `Tahoe-LAFS`_ grid for storage.
+Magic Folder is a `Tahoe-LAFS`_ front-end that synchronizes local directories on two or more clients.
+It uses a Tahoe-LAFS grid for storage.
 Whenever a file is created or changed under the local directory of one of the clients, the change is propagated to the grid and then to the other clients.

 The implementation of the "drop-upload" frontend, on which Magic Folder is based, was written as a prototype at the First International